Time elapsed: 12y

 To represent this, we can follow a pretty simple IF ELSE pattern.

 Finally, we will add a days_travel field.
 This assumes that people will move at a default of 20 km per day on land.
 Water is slightly more complicated.
 It is faster (100 km per day), but assumes an extra day to find a boat in the first place.
-The speed modifier for water will only involve crookedness, because the terrain is always the same and water can only be flat.
-Any other conditions have to do with weather, which can’t be put into a database ahead of time.
+The speed modifier for water will only involve crookedness, because water can't have a slope.
+Any other conditions have to do with weather, which can't be put into a database ahead of time.

 Putting all of this together gives us a complete dataset for these few towns.
 You can copy and paste the dataset into Surrealist and then take a look at the results for yourself!
 Let's take a look at the places that you can get to from Toria: